Head On Collision Lawyers

 Phillips Law Group is here to guide you through the litigation process.
 If you have been injured, you deserve adequate compensation to help you and your loved one recover.

 An Experienced Arizona Lawyer is Here to Help

 Arizona is home to a growing population and congested roads and highways.
 As a result, the number of auto accidents continues to be an issue for the state and its residents.
-The personal injury lawyers at Phillips Law Group strongly believe that Arizona residents must be protected by the law.
+The personal injury lawyers in Phoenix at Phillips Law Group strongly believe that Arizona residents must be protected by the law.
 In an effort to seek justice for all Arizona motorists, our auto accident attorneys work tirelessly to safeguard your individual rights.

 With offices in Arizona, San Diego, and Utah, our firm is able to offer nationwide legal help.
 Complete a Free Case Review today to get started.